 Often you achieve the best results when you involve other architects in a group.
 In this brainstorming process, you don’t judge the ideas generated.
 Naturally, good ones will rise to the top and bad ones will fall off.

 This means letting your essence shine through on the product of this thinking (concepts).
 Your ideas are most novel when you are original.

 In that playfulness, you will need to carefully articulate your ideas to make them functional, structural and appealing.

 Also mentally working out the complex details of adapting it to work with available materials and methods.

 Here you begin to narrow down all your possible solutions to the final solution.

 You will need confidence in your conviction because even your mind will challenge a radical idea.
 Especially if you have tried it before and failed.

-In Summary, outside the box thinking means to consciously set aside you default approach to design. while embracing an original, intelligent yet a playful approach that resonates with your essence.
+In Summary, outside-the-box thinking means consciously setting aside your default approach to design. while embracing an original, intelligent yet playful approach that resonates with your essence.